 MIDEAST STOCKS-Major Gulf markets mixed in early trade

-Feb 4 (Reuters) - Major Gulf stocks were mixed early on Thursday, with Dubai on track to extend losses from the previous session weighed by rising COVID-19 cases.
+Feb 11 (Reuters) - Major Gulf stocks were mixed early on Thursday, with Saudi index on track to extend gains for a sixth straight session boosted by financial shares.

-Dubai's main share index .DFMGI fell 1.2%, with blue-chip developer Emaar Properties EMAR.DU dropping 2% and Dubai Investments DINV.DU retreating 4.9%.

-A second wave of coronavirus infections threatens to upend a tourism boom in Dubai which provided a salve to its battered economy.

 (Reporting by Ateeq Shariff in Bengaluru; Editing by Amy Caren Daniel)